-The Group's cash and cash equivalents, derivative assets and investment in debt instruments at amortized cost are placed with reputable entities with high quality external credit ratings.
+The Group's cash and cash equivalents, derivative assets, and investment in debt instruments at amortized cost are placed with reputable entities with high quality external credit ratings.

 The Group's exposure to credit risk arises from default of counterparty.
-Generally, the maximum credit risk exposure of trade and other receivables and deposits is its carrying amount without considering collaterals or credit enhancements, if any.
+Generally, the maximum credit risk exposure of trade and other receivables, lease receivable and security deposit is its carrying amount without considering collaterals or credit enhancements, if any.
 The Group has no significant concentration of credit risk since the Group deals with a large number of homogenous counterparties.